thrackle-io/rules-engine/docs/src/src/token/ProtocolERC20Handler.sol/contract.ProtocolERC20Handler.md

 that setting a rule will automatically activate it.

-*Set the accountBalanceByRiskRule.
+*Set the AdminWithdrawalRule.
 Restricted to app administrators only.*

 ```solidity